zichongc/CIFSPH-FluidSimulation/README.md

 * Windows 10 or 11

 ## Get Started
-Source codes will be released as soon as possible.
+Source codes will be released soon.

 ## Acknowledgements
 This code is partly based on Gfans's [ISPH_NVIDIA_CUDA_CONTEST](https://github.com/Gfans/ISPH_NVIDIA_CUDA_CONTEST).